 Uncrystallised funds Crystallised funds Death occurs before age 75 Lump sums paid to any beneficiary within two years, tax free up to the available Lump Sum and Death Benefit Allowance.
 Beneficiaries will be liable for income tax at their marginal rate, on the amount above the available Lump Sum and Death Benefit Allowance.
 Lump sums paid to any beneficiary within two years, tax free.
 Lump sums paid to any beneficiary after two years will not be tested against the Lump Sum and Death Benefit Allowance but will be taxed at the beneficiary's marginal rate of income tax.
 Lump sums paid to any beneficiary after two years, taxed at the beneficiary's marginal rate of income tax.
 Pension income designated within two years to a beneficiary flexi-access drawdown plan or beneficiary annuity, for any dependant or nominated beneficiary, tax free.
-Pension income designated within two years to a beneficiary flexi-access drawdown plan or beneficiary annuity for any dependant or nominated beneficiary, tax free.
-Pension income designated after two years to a beneficiary flexi-access drawdown plan or beneficiary annuity, for any dependant or nominated beneficiary, taxable at the beneficiary's marginal rate of income tax.
+Pension income designated to a beneficiary flexi-access drawdown plan or beneficiary annuity for any dependant or nominated beneficiary, tax free.
 Pension income designated after two years to a beneficiary flexi-access drawdown plan or beneficiary annuity, for any dependant or nominated beneficiary, taxable at the beneficiary's marginal rate of income tax.
 Tax free lump sum paid to a charity chosen by the member, provided there are no living dependants at the date of death.
 Tax free lump sum paid to a charity chosen by the member, provided there are no living dependants at the date of death.
 Death occurs from age 75 onwards Lump sum paid to any qualifying individual beneficiary, taxed at the beneficiary's marginal rate of income tax (otherwise at 45%).
 Lump sum paid to any qualifying individual beneficiary, taxed at the beneficiary's marginal rate of income tax (otherwise at 45%).
 Pension income designated to a beneficiary flexi-access drawdown plan or beneficiary annuity, taxed at the beneficiary's marginal rate of income tax.
 Pension income designated to a beneficiary flexi-access drawdown plan or beneficiary annuity, taxed at the beneficiary's marginal rate of income tax.
 Tax free lump sum paid to charity chosen by the member, provided there are no living dependants at the date of death.
 Tax free lump sum paid to a charity chosen by the member, provided there are no living dependants at the date of death.